dsc-courses/dsc106-2025-wi/labs/lab07/index.md

 ### **Load JSON Data After the Map is Ready**

 We need to ensure the map is fully loaded before fetching and displaying the station data.
-We'll use the **`map.on('load', ...)`** event listener to achieve this.
+Again, we'll use the **`map.on('load', ...)`** event listener to achieve this.

 ```javascript
 map.on('load', () => {